 The Institute for Public Policy Research (IPPR) was officially launched in April 2001 as a not-for-profit organisation with a mission to deliver independent, analytical, critical yet constructive research into social, political and economic issues that affect development in Namibia.
 The IPPR was established in the belief that free and critical debate informed by quality research promotes development.

 The IPPR is independent of government, political parties, commercial interests, trade unions and other interest groups.
 The Institute is governed by a Board of Directors drawn from different areas of Namibian society.
-As of December 2013 the Board consisted of Monica Koep (Chairperson), Andre du Pisani, Daniel Motinga, Bill Lindeke, Graham Hopwood, Ndiitah Nghipondoka-Robiati and Justin Ellis.
+As of December 2013 the Board consisted of Monica Koep (Chairperson), Daniel Motinga, Graham Hopwood, Ndiitah Nghipondoka-Robiati, Michael Humavindu and Justin Ellis.

 The work of the IPPR is divided into three core programmes: